ajsya/Scratch-Empires/README.md

 # Scratch-Empires
-Contains the webpage for the Empires of Scratch and world downloads.
+Contains the webpage for the Scratch Empires Minecraft Server.